-One of the most frequent question we get in our office from annulment prospects is “how long do I have to wait before I can file an annulment in Nevada?”
+One of the most frequent question we get in our office from people looking to file an annulment is “how long do I have to wait before I can file an annulment in Nevada?”

-A common misconception is that you have to wait a certain amount of time after the marriage before you are eligible to file an annulment.
+A common misconception is that you have to wait a certain amount of time after getting married before filing a marriage annulment in Nevada.
 You might have to wait in some other states, however, you can start the process of filing an annulment in Nevada as early as the day after the marriage took place.

 As a matter of fact, even though there is no time limit on filing an annulment in Nevada, the sooner you file, the better.

 Though there is no time limit to annul a marriage in Nevada—NRS 125 which covers all laws concerning divorces and annulments says nothing at all about a deadline for filing an annulment in Nevada—judges very much look at the length of the marriage, as well as at the grounds for annulment when considering whether to grant an annulment.

-If you want to file an annulment based on want of understanding—meaning you weren’t quite yourself at the time of the marriage, and, or, you married on the spur of the moment, how long someone waits to get the process started to annul a marriage in Nevada can make a difference in the outcome of your annulment.
+For instance, if your reason for filing the annulment is want of understanding—meaning you weren’t quite yourself at the time of the marriage—and you married on the spur of the moment, how long you wait to get the process started to annul your marriage in Nevada can make a difference in the outcome.
 It might be difficult to get your Nevada marriage annulled using this reason if you wait five years and you’ve been living with your spouse the whole time.
 By living with your spouse and creating a life with him or her after the marriage, you have essentially stated that you still agree with being married, even if the circumstances under which you married weren’t ideal.